 You need a contractor to sign an affidavit that you have 1 year of residential experience in the past 5 years to be eligible to take the residential builder exams.

 To be licensed as a commercial general contractor you have to have a contractor sign an affidavit that you have 2 years of experience within the past 5 years with commercial work only.
 The board will not take residential experience, it has to be commercial work only.

 You can contact the license board in Columbia directly if you have further questions, their number is (803) 896-4300 and their office hours are 8:30 a.m.- 5:00 p.m.

-Specialty contractor classes are available by request for $650.
+Specialty contractor classes are available by request for a special fee.
 Contact me through my website contact form with the class you'd like to take and I'll make arrangements to put it on the schedule.